katia-energizer/tutorial_regular_expressions_search/tutorial.md

    * `find` is a search function.
    * `text` is a variable for the text where we are searching for matches.

-3. Use the `println` function to display the result of the `result2` variable.
-Use the `value` function to get the first number that matches the regular expression.
+3. Use the `println` function to display the result of the `result2` variable and the `value` function to get the first number that matches the regular expression.
 4. If the pattern does not have matches in the text, the `find` function returns `null`.
 To allow the `value` function to return `null`, add a question mark `?` after the `result2` variable name.
 For information about the danger of null references, refer to [Null Safety](https://kotlinlang.org/docs/reference/null-safety.html).

 ```kotlin